Beauty And The Beast Part 2: Apprehending The Missing Supercurrent: Introduction

 An example of a superconformal lattice is given by an embedding of $\sqrt{2} \Lambda_{\mathrm{L}}$ into $\Lambda_{\mathrm{L}}$.
 In fact there can be several embeddings which cannot be rotated into each other by an element of the automorphism group $\mathrm{Co}_0$ of the Leech lattice.
 We investigate the different supercurrents that can be constructed in this way in Section \ref{sec:N>1susy}.
 We give an explicit construction of two inequivalent superconformal sublattices using the theory of $\mathbb{Z}_4$ codes.
 One of these superconformal lattices gives rise to the binary Golay code, so that the corresponding supercurrent can be considered analogous to the Duncan spinor in Conway supermoonshine \cite{Duncan:2014eha}.
 In principle there might be further superconformal sublattices of $\Lambda_{\mathrm{L}}$ not obtained by embeddings of $\sqrt{2}\Lambda_{\mathrm{L}}$, but we have nothing to say about these.
 Since there are inequivalent supercurrents one naturally asks if there is $\mathcal{N}\geq 2$ supersymmetry in the BB module.
 Unfortunately, the answer appears to be no, since there is no suitable $U(1)$ R-symmetry current.
 Nevertheless, there is an unusual algebraic structure in this model.
 A deeper understanding would most likely turn out to be fruitful. \\\\

-Here is a brief outline of the remainder of the paper: In Section \ref{sec:cftextension} we review the formalism of \cite{Dolan:1994st} for vertex operator algebras (VOAs) and their extensions by representations.
+We comment here on some related recent literature.
+Vertex operator superalgebras (SVOAs) of central charge $c=24$ were classified in \cite{Hohn:2023auw}.
+The SVOA of equation \eqref{eq:BB-SUBSVOA} is entry 968 of \cite[Table 9]{Hohn:2023auw}\footnote{We thank the reviewer for pointing this out.}.
+Recently, it was also observed that most of the vertex operator superalgebras associated to the odd unimodular lattices of rank 24 have an $\mathcal{N}=4$ superconformal structure \cite{höhn2018vertex}.
+Moreover, one of the results of \cite{Gaiotto:2018ypj} was that the vertex operator superalgebra obtained by an orbifold of the VOA based on the odd Leech lattice has at least two inequivalent $\mathcal{N}=1$ superconformal structures.
+Indeed, \cite{Gaiotto:2018ypj} also shows that the orbifold of the VOA based on odd Leech lattice is isomorphic to the Beauty and the Beast SCFT, thus providing an indirect construction of a supercurrent in the Beauty and the Beast SCFT.
+As far as we understand, the isomorphism of their description to that used by \cite{Dixon:1988qd} is non-explicit.
+Our construction, which deals with the orbifold theory based on the even Leech lattice, gives a direct construction of the supercurrents in the Beauty and the Beast SCFT and hence is different from the considerations of \cite{Gaiotto:2018ypj,höhn2018vertex}. \\\\ Here is a brief outline of the remainder of the paper: In Section \ref{sec:cftextension} we review the formalism of \cite{Dolan:1994st} for vertex operator algebras (VOAs) and their extensions by representations.
 In Section \ref{sec:latcft} we review the twisted and untwisted construction of lattice VOAs.
 We discuss the Monster VOA as the prime example.
 In Section \ref{sec:scft} we review the notion of a superconformal vertex operator algebra (SCVOA) and the spin lift of CFTs and apply it to Monster CFT in Subsection \ref{subsec:BB} to show that the theory in \cite{Dixon:1988qd} is a spin lift of the Monster CFT.
 Finally in Section \ref{sec:supconfbb} we show how superconformal lattices give rise to supercurrents.
 In Section \ref{sec:N>1susy} we construct two inequivalent supercurrents by constructing two inequivalent superconformal sublattices.
 There are two technical appendices.
 In Appendix \ref{sec:codeslat} we review some aspects of binary and quaternary codes and their associated lattices that are used in the paper.
 A second Appendix \ref{App:TwistedLocality} gives a detailed proof of a crucial locality relation satisfied by twist fields.\\\\